Fayoum University

 Fayoum University (FU) (جامعة الفيوم, Jame'at al-fayoum) is a public university located in the Egyptian city of Faiyum in northern Egypt.
 From 1976 to 2005, Fayoum University was a public institution within the University of Cairo.
-In August 2005, it was established as an independent campus with 2,000 faculty members and enrollment of about 25.
+In August 2005, it was established as an independent campus with 2,000 faculty members and an enrollment of about 25.
 000 students.
 The city of Fayoum is an oasis located approximately 63 miles southwest of Cairo and is noted for its agricultural production and tourism.

 History

 In 1975, the Faculty of Education in Fayoum was established as one of the faculties affiliated to Cairo University.

 In 2018, the university held a well-attended sand skiing event in Fayoum with students from around Egypt joining in.

-Courses and Campus
+Courses and campus

 Fayoum University offers undergraduate programs and graduate programs, as well as open education opportunities via its 14 faculties.